Corregidora (novel): Section II

 The section opens with Ursa speaking to Sal and calling on memories about how she is often mistaken to be Spanish.
 In the apartment, Tadpole tells Ursa that Cat is planning on moving to Versailles.
 Ursa's sex with Tadpole is uncomfortable for her and more for his pleasure.
 When Ursa wakes up from a night of irregular sleep, Tadpole describes how his Papa was a slave that became a blacksmith, but his Mama was denied the land he had bought when she went to claim it.
 Then, Ursa remembers how her Great Gram remained with Corregidora after slavery was abolished, but in 1906, Great Gram and Gram moved to Louisiana and began working.
 Tadpole urges Ursa to be more relaxed during sex, but Ursa is still uneasy.
 Ursa is reminded of her arguments with Mutt over the men who watched her sing at Happy's.
 Ursa gets an offer to sing Saturdays at the Spider and takes the job.
 One night, Tadpole doesn't come to pick up Ursa, and she finds him in bed with Vivian, a young new singer.
 Tadpole says that Vive can do more him than Ursa can, and Ursa leaves to check into the Drake hotel.
 A few days later, Tadpole shows up to apologize, but Ursa does not feel sympathetic to his pleading.
-Ursa begins singing full-time at the Spider, and Max praises her singing and how she has helped his business.
+Ursa begins singing full-time at the Spider, and Max, the Spider's owner, praises her singing and how she has helped his business.
 Max makes a sexual advance on Ursa, but Ursa denies him and makes him promise not to come onto her ever again if she is to continue working.
 The text begins to flash forward to conversations between Mutt and Ursa about rekindling their romance and the blues.
 Ursa describes to Mutt how her life is tied into the lives of her ancestors and how the memories of their trauma still affect her.
 Ursa returns to her small hometown, Bracktown, to see her Mama who is making preserves for her neighbor.
 Ursa seeks for more history than Corregidora, asking her mother about who her father was.
 Ursa learns that her father, Martin, worked at a restaurant across the street from the depot, where Mama used to have lunch.
 Mama was very shy and would not respond to Martin when he asked her about herself.
 One day, Mama had dinner at the restaurant too, and Martin offered to ride the bus with her.
 They stopped by his house to get his jacket, and Mama went upstairs with him.
 After Ursa was conceived, Mama was surprised by her own actions and stopped speaking to Martin.
 When Martin sent Mama money awhile later, Mama returned the money to him.
 At his house in Cincinnati, Martin beat Mama, claiming that she used him to get pregnant.
 In the present, Ursa and Mama begin walking back to the bus station.
 Mama then describes the brief time that she was married to Martin before he left.
 Great Gram had begged him to marry Mama, and they lived in the house of the Corregidora women together.
 While Mama did not talk to Martin about Corregidora much, he could hear Great Gram and Gram remembering their trauma.
 Mama was not having sex with Martin, and after a fishing trip, Gram caught Martin watching her powder her breasts.
 Gram and Martin cursed at one another, and Martin started walking outside the house to get to the front room.
 After their conversation, Ursa gets on the bus and heads back into the city.